Hands-On: Getting Started with NLP¶

 With the text column selected, Train the models from the button in the top right.
 We will have a number of different training sessions so it will be helpful to give each one a name.
 Name this first one

 For very little effort, these results might not be too bad.
-We can see that the logistic regression performed better than the random forest model.
+We can see that the logistic regression model performed better than the random forest model.

 However, how should we interpret the results of the most important variables of the random forest model or the top coefficients of the logistic regression model?
 This is a question we’ll return to throughout the course.